rkt231/PyAnonWebBot/README.md

 ## A more advanced usage with selenium in python

+> For now, Selenium version of this tool is not yet able to change IP dynamically using Tor (only the static one given by your Tor service).
+Moreover, the headers are not yet able to be customized.

 ### Basic selenium usage

 First of all, you have to use the `-SBE` option (meaning switch to a Selenium Browser Engine...), followed by the browser you need (those browser are valid options: chrome, chromium and firefox).